"Aaah... I'm getting too old for this horse shit."

 The AI Director

 Not a character per se, but a powerful entity driving the zombie hordes.
+If the splash screens are posters for a movie you're playing, it/he's directing the action.
 He will spawn more zombies than you need and fewer health items than you want.
 A particular quirk of his is to spawn a horde whenever the Survivors stay in one place for too long.
 Thanks to the Director, no two zombie encounters are the same.Associated Tropes:

 Big Bad: As the recognized spawner of the zombie apocalypse, Fanon has him pegged as this.